Want to lose weight or get fit? Millions of people have this as their main aim for the year.

-- listen to music, podcasts or an audiobook – keeping things interesting is the best way to keep going.
+- listen to music, podcasts or audiobooks – keeping things interesting is the best way to keep going.
 You may be able to borrow audiobooks for free or a low cost from your local library.

 Counting your steps is an easy way to aim to do a bit more each day.
 You don’t need to buy a Fitbit, just use your phone: